joyb05/PIMA-Indian-Diabetes-Dataset/README.md

 ## Conclusion
-From the above exercise we can see that *Quadratic Discriminant Analysis(QDA)* provides the best result amongst all the models that has been used above.
-This being a healthcare problem, QDA has been choosen because it has the lowest *Type - II error* and the *highest precision*, thus QDA is choosen for this problem.
+Without smote the best model is KNN with an accuracy of 79% and also the AUC-ROC score, after implementing SMOTE can see that KNN has the best accuracy at 83% but the AUC-ROC score for LDA is the highest.
+I choose KNN over LDA as its errors which are False Positive(FP) & False Negative(FN) are low compared to LDA.
+Thus, it being a healthcare problem we should try to choose a model whose not only accuracy-wise good but also False Positive(FP) & False Negative(FN) are low and hence KNN is a better model.

 The Power BI visualization is attached.